golang/proposal/design/draft-fuzzing.md

 Functions that are new and only apply to `testing.F` are listed below.

 ```
-// Add will add the arguments to the seed corpus for the fuzz target.
+// Add will add the arguments to the seed corpus for the fuzz test.
 This
-// cannot be invoked after or within the Fuzz function.
+// cannot be invoked after or within the fuzz target.
 The args must match
-// those in the Fuzz function.
+// those in the fuzz target.
 func (f *F) Add(args ...interface{})

-// Fuzz runs the fuzz function, ff, for fuzz testing.
+// Fuzz runs the fuzz target, ff, for fuzz testing.
 While fuzzing with -fuzz,
-// the fuzz target and ff may be run in multiple worker processes that don't
+// the fuzz test and ff may be run in multiple worker processes that don't
 // share global state within the process.
 Only one call to Fuzz is allowed per
-// fuzz target, and any subsequent calls will panic.
+// fuzz test, and any subsequent calls will panic.
 If ff fails for a set of
 // arguments, those arguments will be added to the seed corpus.
 func (f *F) Fuzz(ff interface{})
 ```

-### Fuzz target
+### Fuzz test

-A fuzz target has two main components: 1) seeding the corpus and 2) the `f.Fuzz` function which is executed for items in the corpus.
+A fuzz test has two main components: 1) seeding the corpus and 2) the fuzz target which is executed for items in the corpus.

-1. Defining the seed corpus and any necessary setup work is done before the `f.Fuzz` function, to prepare for fuzzing.
+1. Defining the seed corpus and any necessary setup work is done before the fuzz target, to prepare for fuzzing.
-    These inputs, as well as those in `testdata/corpus/FuzzTarget`, are run by default with `go test`.
+    These inputs, as well as those in `testdata/corpus/FuzzTest`, are run by default with `go test`.
-1. The `f.Fuzz(...)` function is executed for each item in the seed corpus.
+1. The fuzz target is executed for each item in the seed corpus.
-    If this target is being fuzzed, then new inputs will be generated and continously tested using the `f.Fuzz(...)` function.
+    If this fuzz test is being fuzzed, then new inputs will be generated and continously tested using the fuzz target.

-The arguments to `f.Add(...)` and the fuzzing arguments in the `f.Fuzz` function must be the same type within the target, and there must be at least one argument specified.
+The arguments to `f.Add(...)` and the arguments of the fuzz target must be the same type within the fuzz test, and there must be at least one argument specified.
 This will be ensured by a vet check.